pruthvisa78/image-processing-filters/README.md

 # image-processing-filters
 Gaussian-Median-Spatial-Image-Filters
-Go throught readme.txt for more details
+Go through ReadMe.txt for more details